notoriousgtw/NiftyLib/README.md

-# NiftyScallop

-NiftyScallop is an ImGui application that calculates router offsets for use in scalloping a guitar fretboard.

-# TODO
+# NiftyApp

-Finish refactor and create NiftyLib as separate project.
+NiftyApp is an example application using NiftyLib, a library designed to provide various utilities and features for building applications.